berinaysrl/DSA210--Term-Project/README.md

 ## FINDINGS

-   This part will be filled after the submission of the proposal is comfirmed.
+   This part will be filled after the submission of the proposal is been confirmed and conducted.

 ## LIMITATIONS AND FUTURE WORK

-   This part will be filled after the submission of the proposal is comfirmed.
+   This part will be filled after the submission of the proposal is been confirmed conducted.